publicsamples/Moog-Minitaur/README.md

-# Moog MiniTaur Contstruction Kit
+# Moog MiniTaur Construction Kit

 Construction kit made with a Moog Minitaur.
 A bunch of Saw & Squares in various configurations allowing you to create your own sounds.